dominodatalab/domino-data/docs/source/usecases/get_trainingset.rst

         number=2,
     )

-Raw data may be accessed:
+You can also access the raw data from the ``TrainingSetVersion``.

 .. code-block:: python

     raw_df = tsv_by_num.load_raw_pandas()

-Training data may also be accessed:
+Training data can also be accessed.

 .. code-block:: python